ChemuruLasya/MyProjects/README.md

 Key Skills Demonstrated:
 Creating Interactive Dashboards
-Deriving useful insights and thiniking of good recomendations that can improve sales further.
+Deriving useful insights and good recomendations that can improve sales further.

 ### 4.ANALYSIS ON CREDIT DATA USING SQL